In the Heat of the Night (TV series): Rollins' substance abuse problems

-During the back half of season three, Howard Rollins took six weeks off when he entered a drug and alcohol rehab program to battle his addiction issues.
+During the back half of Season 3, Howard Rollins took six weeks off when he entered a drug and alcohol rehab program to battle his addiction issues.
 He missed five episodes: "King's Ransom", "Triangle", "Hello In There", "December Days" and "An Angry Woman".
 MGM worked around his rehab schedule.
 Episodes were not necessarily aired in the order they were filmed, which explains why Tibbs was present one week and not the next.
-To explain Rollins' absence, Tibbs was said to be in New Orleans working for the FBI.
+To explain Rollins' absence, Tibbs was said to be in New Orleans working with the FBI.
 Rollins considered suicide shortly before Christmas 1989, prompting his stay in rehab.
+He was able to return full time for the last several episodes of the season.
 O'Connor threatened to sue a tabloid which published a story saying that MGM and O'Connor had fired Rollins for being absent from the set due to his problems, which was untrue.
-Being very close to Rollins, O'Connor felt personally offended.
-Nicholas said "Carroll set the standard for loyalty.
+Having been very close to Rollins, O'Connor was resolved to stand by him as much as he could.
+Nicholas said, "Carroll set the standard for loyalty.
 If he liked you, he really liked you and would be there for you."

 Fourth season, 1990-1991

 Cynthia Deming and William J. Royce were promoted to main story editors.
-The season opens with a two-part episode entitled "Brotherly Love" and the birth of Virgil and Althea's twins, William and Sarah.
+The season opens with a two-part episode entitled "Brotherly Love", which storyline hints at a similar theme as a Clint Eastwood film, Magnum Force, and the birth of Virgil and Althea's twins, William and Sarah.
 Althea had revealed her pregnancy at the end of the third season.

-While Althea is waiting to go into labor, Tibbs' friend and ex-colleague from the Philadelphia P.D. is found dead and it's at first labeled as a suicide.
-Tibbs heads up to the big city to attend his funeral, only to learn his friend's demise was not by his own hand, but a homicide.
-Tibbs soon recognizes there is corruption going on within the police department and his friend was framed for the murder of a drug dealer.
-In the process of trying to clear his friend's name, he first becomes a target, then framed for murder himself.
-Chief Gillespie travels to Philly to get Virgil out of jail, help him solve the mystery of what happened to his friend and seek justice for him, expose the corrupt officers and make it back home to Sparta in time for the twins' birth.
-William and Sarah Tibbs were welcomed into the world on September 18, 1990.
-Virgil's aunt Etta Kibbee moves into the Tibbs' household to help Althea care for the new babies.